Thomas Craven Honeycutt - Mississippi's Best Community Newspaper

 He is preceded in death by his parents, Vance and Mary Edwards Honeycutt, and one sister Elizabeth H. Martin.

-Visitation will be Monday, May 23, 2022, from 1 p.m. until 3 p.m. at Brown Funeral Home in Gloster, MS., followed by Funeral Services at 3 p.m. officiated by Rev. Bart Houston.
+Visitation was held Monday, May 23, 2022, from 1 until 3 p.m. at Brown Funeral Home in Gloster, MS., followed by Funeral Services at 3 p.m., officiated by Rev. Bart.